bdesanctis/bamdam/README.md

 Please contact me with any issues, unexpected behavior, or requests. bddesanctis@gmail.com

 Welcome to bamdam!
-The goal of this toolkit is to provide functionality after capture or shotgun sequencing aeDNA reads have been mapped to a reference database and run through [ngsLCA](https://github.com/miwipe/ngsLCA) using the reference database taxonomy to obtain a .lca file.
+The goal of this toolkit is to provide functionality after capture or shotgun sequencing aeDNA reads have been mapped to a reference database and run through a least common ancestor algorithm like [ngsLCA](https://github.com/miwipe/ngsLCA) using the reference database taxonomy to obtain an ngsLCA-style .lca file.
 If you have a lot of data, long term storing these often giant bams post-mapping can be annoying, so the first point of bamdam is to write (much) smaller versions that still include all the relevant information for the project.
 The second point of bamdam is to compute a ton of read set metrics to determine if a taxonomic node looks like a real ancient taxa, rather than a modern environmental, lab, or database contaminant.

 There are also the following accessory scripts:
 - PlotDamage.R for smiley plots,